Your #1 resource to stay updated on bridge improvement projects to support Greater Reading.

 Get the latest news updates – Stay in the loop!Learn about new closures and traffic patterns here before you hit the road.

 Buttonwood Street Bridge – Berks County will experience rehabilitation on the bridge starting on July 21, 2015.
 All lanes and sidewalks on the bridge will remain closed during the estimated two-year construction period.
-When reopened (estimated late 2016) there will be no restrictions on use.
+When reopened (estimated April 2017) there will be no restrictions on use.

 Penn Street Bridge – PennDOT is advancing design of the bridge rehabilitation and anticipates construction will begin following the reopening of Buttonwood Street Bridge.
 During construction, the bridge will remain open but there will be lane restrictions.
 In particular, the ramp from westbound US 422 (West Shore Bypass) to Penn St. (downtown Reading) will be closed and detoured for the duration of the project (estimated 2-3 construction seasons).